“Ummm, okay- this recipe is from heaven. Thank you!” ~Nikki

-- 1 cup unsalted butter, room temperature, Soft butter is important for these cookies to spread properly.
+- 1 cup unsalted butter at room temperature, soft butter is important for these cookies to spread properly.
 See my post on How to Bring Cold ingredients to Room Temperature for tips.

 - 3/4 cup granulated sugar

-- 1 3/4 cup all purpose flour, Measure your flour carefully, too much flour will result in chewier cookies.
+- 1 3/4 cup all purpose flour, measure your flour carefully as too much flour will result in chewier cookies.
 First fluff your flour, then scoop it into your measuring cup, then level it off with the back of a knife.